 The following steps outline how to calculate the Chimney Height.

-1. First, determine the fuel consumption rate (FR) in kilograms per hour.
+1. First, determine the fuel consumption rate (FR) in kilograms per hour (by mass of fuel).

-2. Next, determine the sulfur content (SC) of the fuel as a percentage.
+2. Next, determine the fuel sulfur content (SC) as a mass percentage (w/w).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.